Use code ESIMDB15 for 15% discount. Limited time only.

 I just purchased the 3GB plan for 30 days and when I made the payment, Truphone activated the sim on my phone immediately since it asked me to download their app.
 It works well.
 Google Fi suspended my account since I haven't returned to America in more than 10 months and I won't be traveling back to America for a few more months and I wanted to get an eSim and this works well.
 Thank you for this website.
 I didn't give it 5 stars because I do wish they had more GB plans offered with Truphone.
 You can pay to add more data later though.
 So truly this company is really good and a quick simple fix for those on the go and can't go to a cell carrier store too.
 I took a screenshot of what it looks like on my phone.

-Mexico offers over 120 travel eSIM providers and more than 4, 400 prepaid data plans.
-With such a large selection, there is a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+There are 120 travel eSIM brands in Mexico, and about 4, 600 prepaid data plans are available.
+With such a wide variety of options, travelers can easily find an eSIM that matches their needs.

 In Mexico, the primary Mobile Network Operators (MNOs) providing infrastructure for mobile services are: